-Krista Banasiak (left, with her mom) is the Manager of Research and Public Policy at Diabetes Canada.
+Krista Banasiak (left, with her mom) is the former Manager of Research and Public Policy at Diabetes Canada.

 Below, Krista discusses the stigma of type 2 diabetes and the impact it can have on Canadians, including her mom, who lives with the disease.

 The first thing my mom does when she wakes every morning is test her blood sugar.
 From there, her day is full of activities intended to ensure she stays healthy: she follows a strict diet, exercises, tests her blood sugar, and takes medication.
 She also checks her calendar regularly to ensure visits to her doctor are scheduled to have her feet and eyes examined.

 My mom lives with type 2 diabetes (T2D) and does all this in hopes of avoiding the complications of the disease, such as vision loss, foot or leg amputation, nerve damage, and heart disease.
 But there’s one complication that she can do little to avoid—the mental health toll of stigma.

 Because type 2 diabetes has a connection with diet and exercise, people with the disease face a ‘blame-the-victim’ mentality: they are shamed and blamed for their diabetes, leaving many feeling embarrassed and guilty.